marcoplaneo/planeo_internship/documentation/DOCKER.md

   - can run container that watch for filesystem changes and respond to them
 - often used for local development setups

-## Compose

-- define everything in a file
-- management is easier

 ## Commands

 - build: builds images from Dockerfile